 Who is your child’s teacher?
-Do you have a fully prepared, appropriately credentialed teacher, or do you have a fast-tracker, a person who didn’t learn much about children, who maybe knows a subject, but essentially nothing about how children learn?
-Is your child’s teacher more concerned about raising test scores and collecting data than how to bring out your child’s best personal qualities?
+Are they a fully prepared, appropriately credentialed teacher, or a fast-tracker, a person who didn’t learn much about students, who maybe knows a subject, but essentially nothing about how children learn?

-Every parent should wonder about the teacher who is teaching their child.
-Ask your child’s teacher—where did you come from?
-Just who are you?
+Every parent should wonder about the teacher who’s teaching their child.
+Ask your child’s teacher about their credentials.
+Here are some sample questions.

 - Did you earn a teaching degree at an accredited university?
-Be wary of for-profit colleges and totally online (outside of the real universities) and Teach for America types.
+Be wary of for-profit colleges and totally online (outside of real universities) and Teach for America.

 - How long did you study teaching?
 It should be two to three years–and more is a plus.

 - Why did you become a teacher?
 Was it a career choice, or were there no jobs in the person’s chosen field?
-Did they go on to learn how to be a good teacher?
+If not, did they go on to learn how to be a good teacher?

 - Did you take coursework about, study and get experience with this age group?
 Teaching middle school is a lot different than teaching kindergarten.

 - How long do you plan on teaching?
-Is this teacher planning on teaching for a while, or are they temporary?
-It really does make a difference.
+Is this teacher planning on teaching temporarily?

-- Did you take any coursework pertaining to child development and child psychology?
-Every teacher should understand the developmental and psychological development of the children they work with, or they may mistake perfectly normal behavior as problematic.
+- Did you take coursework pertaining to child development and child psychology?
+Every teacher should understand the developmental and psychological development of the students they work with.

-- How many courses did you take to learn how to teach reading?
+- What courses did you take to learn how to teach reading?
 To diagnose reading difficulties?
-This is a critical question for teachers in elementary school.
+This is a critical question for teachers in elementary school and middle and high school.
+Teachers should have a well-rounded background in reading instruction.

-- What is the emergency plan in the classroom in case of fire, earthquake, tornado, etc.?
+- What is the emergency plan in the classroom in case of fire, earthquake, tornado, school shootings, etc.?
 Do you know first aid?
+The school should also cover this information, but teachers can help parents feel comfortable by letting them know their specific classroom plan.

 You obviously come from a particular political mindset that favors institutional monoculture, and considers change to be an enemy.
 Yes, there are specific well weathered methodologies to teaching at each grade level, and yes these methodologies should be taught in a rigorous manner to those who are entering into an educational career.
 But the world is changing and the existing school model will simply not work for much longer.